novak-99/ex/docs/source/complex/tan.rst

         A complex number.

-The sin function of a complex number is defined as:
+The tan function of a complex number is defined as:

 .. math::
    \tan z = \frac{\sin z}{\cos z}